Magnanimous Monday Excerpt

 He moved into the bedroom and opened the top drawer of the nightstand.
 He left the cheap watch he was wearing on his wrist, but transferred an antique silver pocket watch, an ornate long silver cross, and a modern stainless steel lighter from the drawer, adding them to the growing collection of items in his pants pocket.

 The last two non-clothing items, a silver pen, and a safety deposit key he slipped into his shirt pocket under the hoodie.

-He opened the freezer and pulled out three sealed boxes of frozen spinach.
-He opened them and pulled out several stacks of cold cash.
-Counting out enough money to cover the apartment, folding the letter around the bills, then inserting both into a envelop he found in one of the kitchen drawers.
+Malcolm opened the freezer and pulled out three sealed boxes of frozen spinach.
+He opened them, then extracted several stacks of cash.
+Counting out enough money to cover the apartment before folding the letter around the bills, then inserting both into a envelop he found in one of the kitchen drawers.

-He stopped then pulled out several more thousand dollar bills and placed them in the refrigerator under the half-full gallon of non-fat chocolate milk.
+Malcom stared at the cash bundles for a few moments before withdrawing more funds from his frozen assets account; placing them in the refrigerator under the half-full gallon of non-fat chocolate milk.
 The remainder of the cash went into his pocket.

-Desmond made his way back down the stairs and quietly past the sleeping girl.
-He shoved the letter under the door sill of apartment number one; then made his way to the laundry room and quietly exited out the back door into the courtyard shared with the building behind the one he had just vacated.
+Malcolm made his way back down the stairs and quietly past the sleeping girl.
+He shoved the letter under the door sill of apartment number one; then made his way to the laundry room and quietly exited out the back door, into the courtyard shared with the building behind the one he had just vacated.

 “It’s not easy to find apartments with multiple exits,” he thought as he casually and inconspicuously made his way through the lobby of the adjoining building to the other side, and a different street.